FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

    Cytosol-NES_puromycin_control_1_R2.fastq.gz
    ```

-Now, copy these files into the appropriate `rawdata` folders.
+Now, move these files into the appropriate `rawdata` folders.
 Your files should now be organized like this:

 <img src="img/filestructure_files.png" width="85%" height="85%">